Last updated on : 26 Sep, 2025

 While more research is needed, amla is traditionally used in Ayurveda to support vision and gum health due to its vitamin A and antibacterial compounds.

-If you drink amla juice on an empty stomach, it can cause some side effects.
-Here are potential side effects:
+If you drink amla juice on an empty stomach, it can cause some discomforts .:

-While Amla has many health benefits, if you are using it for the first time, take these precautions.
+While Amla has many health benefits, if you are using it for the first time, Here are a few things to keep in mind:

 Drinking amla juice daily can boost your immune system, improve digestion, and enhance skin and hair health due to its high vitamin C and antioxidant content.
 However, excessive consumption may cause stomach discomfort or diarrhoea in some individuals.